10 Best Beer Gardens in London Ideal for a Pint in Summer

 Summers in London are a great time to head outside and enjoy a pint of local ale.
 With the limited amount of sunshine it gets, Londoners don’t miss out on any opportunity to soak in some Vitamin D!
 And what better way to enjoy a sunny day than in a beer garden in London?

-Here are some outdoor pubs that you shouldn’t miss when in London:
+Here are some beer gardens in London that you shouldn’t miss when in London:

 1. Faltering Fullback